mengwangoxf/mengwangoxf.github.io/team.md

 ## Past Members

+* Weixin Zhang (PDRA.
+Now a Chief Architect at NetEase, Inc.)
 * Joanna Sharrad (PhD student.
 Graduated in 2022.)
 * Ningning Xie (Visiting PhD student from Hong Kong University.
 Graduated in 2021.
 Now an assistant professor at University of Toronto.)
 * Joe Harrison (PhD student.
 Graduated in 2019.
 Now a research associate at University of Kent.)